diwasatreya/diwasatreya/README.md

 # Information
 Hey everyone,

-I am here **Diwas Atreya** I have done IT courses and I have more knowledge and experience in coding.
+I am here **Diwas Atreya**I have more knowledge and experience in coding.
 You can contact me in discord `Supreme#2401` to get any kind of help.
 Also **follow me** in github for ore updates!!.
 Please support me by adding star and folking my projects.

 ## Github Stats
 ![Atreya YT's Github Stats](https://github-readme-stats.vercel.app/api?username=diwasatreya&show_icons=true&theme=tokyonight)